-In accordance to equation expressed in profit and loss statements, net profit equals revenue minus expenditures, net profit is less when company payroll is high.
-The smaller the amount spent on company payroll, the higher the net profit of the company will be.
+In accordance to the equation expressed in profit and loss statements, net profit equals revenue minus expenditures, net profit is less when the company payroll is high.
+The smaller the amount spent on the company payroll, the higher the net profit of the company will be.
 It’s true for all other kinds of expenditures as well.
-Utilities, materials, rent, office supplies, bank fees, advertising all increase the total expenditures.
+Utilities, materials, rent, office supplies, bank fees, and advertising all increase the total expenditures.
 This cuts into the net profit.

-You may want to know: SMALL BUSINESS’ GUIDE FOR AVOIDING PAYROLL MISTAKES IN UAE
+Read also: SMALL BUSINESS’ GUIDE FOR AVOIDING PAYROLL MISTAKES IN UAE

-If you look at company payroll expenses and their connection in the accounting equation, doing so will let you fall into a trap of treating salaries of employees as a ‘zero-sum’ game or situation.
+If you look at company payroll expenses and their connection in the accounting equation, doing so will let you fall into a trap of treating the salaries of employees as a ‘zero-sum’ game or situation.
 This certainly appears to be the actual situation on the surface.
 The bigger the amount that you write on paychecks, the less money you’ll have in the corporate bank account when employees encash their checks.

 - High employee retention – recruiting new employees in UAE is very expensive.
 This is especially so if you factor in the costs for training and hiring them.
 Apart from the cost of human resources advertising and interviewing potential candidates, inexperienced employees often make mistakes.
 More often than not, this costs businesses more than they would have paid when they offer salaries that are sufficient in encouraging existing skilled staff to remain.

-- High employee engagement – staff members are likely to care for their work when they see company administration caring enough with regards to their well-being and giving them a fair living wage.
+- High employee engagement – staff members are likely to care for their work when they see company administration caring enough with regard to their well-being and giving them a fair living wage.
 Employees that are engaged will represent companies in positive ways.
 They also sell more and provide excellent customer service.

 Will it reflect in financial statements if I process payroll later?

-If you write employees their paychecks right away, then you will end up with less assets on a date that is captured by a balance sheet.
-If you choose in waiting to write the paychecks, accrued amount will add to the liabilities.
+If you write employees their paychecks right away, then you will end up with fewer assets on a date that is captured by a balance sheet.
+If you choose in waiting to write the paychecks, the accrued amount will add to the liabilities.
 The owner’s equity, either way, will add up to the exact amount.

 If you have AED 2,000 in the bank, then you write paychecks which total AED 1,000, you’ll end up with AED 1,000 in cash assets.
 When you have AED 500 as credit card debt, the accounting equation will reflect AED 1,000 in assets that is balanced by AED 500 in liabilities with AED 500 in owner’s equity.
 If you, however, have not paid the staff members, then the balance sheet will show AED 2,000 in cash assets that’s balanced by AED 1,500 in liabilities (AED 1,000 for accrued payroll liabilities and AED 500 for credit card debt).
 This leaves you with the exact amount of AED 500 as owner’s equity.